Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Methods: 24 male Wistar rats with an average weight of 350 ± 50 grams were randomly divided into control, moderate intensity continuous training (MICT) and high intensity interval training (HIIT) groups and underwent training for 8 weeks.
-Expression of Sirt1, Sirt3 genes was measured using real time-PCR technique and measurement of SOD and GPX concentration by optical absorption.
-To compare the groups, one-way analysis of variance was used at the alpha level of 0.05.
+Methods: Twenty-four old Wistar male rats with an average weight of 350 ± 50 grams were randomly divided into control, moderate-intensity continuous training (MICT), and high-intensity interval training (HIIT) groups and were trained for 8 weeks.
+The expression of Sirt1 and Sirt3 genes was measured using the real-time PCR technique, and the concentration of SOD and GPX was measured by optical absorption.
+To compare the groups, a one-way analysis of variance test was used at the alpha level of 0.05.

-Results: The expression level of Sirt1 and Sirt3 genes in HIIT and MICT groups was significant compared to the control group (p<0.05).
-Also, there was no significant difference in Sirt1 between HIIT and MICT groups (p<0.05), and on the contrary, there was a significant difference in Sirt3 (p<0.05).
-SOD concentration in both HIIT and MICT groups was significant compared to the control group (p<0.05).
-GPX concentration in both HIIT and MICT groups was significant compared to the control group (p<0.05).
+Results: The gene expression values of Sirt1 and Sirt3 in the HIIT and MICT groups were significant compared to the control group (percentage change 72.06% and 70.14%, respectively; P< 0.05).
+There was no significant difference in Sirt1 between the HIIT and MICT groups (percentage change 6.44%; P> 0.05), but a significant difference was observed in Sirt3 (percentage change 31.68%; P< 0.05).
+The concentration of SOD in both HIIT and MICT groups was significantly higher compared to the control group (percentage change: 26.37% and 23.36%, respectively; P < 0.05).
+The GPX concentration in both HIIT and MICT groups was also significant compared to the control group (percentage change 43.34% and 18.50%, respectively; P< 0.05).

-Conclusion: Results showed that both types of exercise moderated the expression of Sirt1 and Sirt3 genes compared to the non-exercise group. which probably activates the antiaging pathway of sirtuins in aging mice.
-Also, the concentration of antioxidant factors increased due to exercise, especially HIIT
+Conclusion: Both types of exercise, compared to the non-exercise group, modulated the gene expression of Sirt1 and Sirt3, suggesting that exercise likely activates the anti-aging pathway of sirtuins in old rats.
+Additionally, the concentration of antioxidant factors increased due to exercise, especially high-intensity interval training.

 Keywords